Selected titles and topics from Ms. Schinto's weekly interview column for the San Diego Reader, which ran from 2000 through mid 2004:

 "Byte Knight," March 13, 2003.
 Computer troubleshooter.

 "Cement Memory," March 6, 2003.
-A restoration consultant's lecture on cement.
+A restoration consultant.

 "Unhappy Feeders," February 6, 2003.
 Bromelaids.